 The Self-Assessment portion of MOC emphasizes learning based on self-assessment.
 The activities address relevant medical knowledge, ongoing advances and competencies in our specialty, based on practice gaps identified within dermatology.
 In order to “meet MOC requirements” you will need to complete 100 self-assessment credits in Years 1-3, 4-6 and 7-10 of the 10-year cycle, for a total of 300 credits in the 10-year cycle.

-We are greatly expanding the options for fulfilling the Periodic Self-Assessment requirement.
-To learn more see:
+We are greatly expanding the options for fulfilling the Periodic Self-Assessment requirement:

 Teaming with specialty societies to develop an online SA Questions Bank composed of all existing vetted SA questions that will be available free to all diplomates.